 Read more at http://www.snopes.com/medical/toxins/antiperspirant.asp#fkLJhqIEXrqvlDLt.99

 The specific claim that, anti-antiperspirants have been identified as the leading cause in breast cancer, has been looked at quite thoroughly by one the greatest skeptical tools available online, Snopes.
-If you are not familiar with this site as a resource, I'd recommend bookmarking it to memory for the next urban myth you come across.

 In 2003, the article titled Misleading Medical Myths Spread Quickly Over Internet was published by NewsOK warning the general public about some medical myths circulating like a chain e-mail at the time.
 One of the claims that made number two on the list also going out to physicians in an issue of MDnet Guide magazine notifying them about certain urban myths gaining popularity, is the one claiming that anti-perspirants/deodorant cause breast cancer.
 Apparently, the rumor got bad enough for the American Cancer Society and the National Cancer Institute at the National Institutes of Health to respond with this fact sheet about anti-perspirants/deodorant and breast cancer.
 A key point in the document states, "There is no conclusive research linking the use of underarm antiperspirants or deodorants and the subsequent development of breast cancer."
 But, there is also another point that completed research studies were inconclusive because they produced conflicting results.
 Some may interpret that differently.
 One thing that's for sure is that you can't extrapolate that we know for sure what causes any specific type of cancer from these studies.
 So, where else might these fears perspire from?